 In fact it is this interest-based community spirit that is driving IG’s growth.

-After spending months researching and interacting with successful ‘grammers, we found several great techniques that we’re using to grow our newly launched art store on Instagram—here they are, so you guys can make use of them too!
+If you’re already using Instagram and need to boost your skills, then just keep reading.
+Because after spending months researching and interacting with successful ‘grammers, we found several great techniques that we’re using to grow our newly launched art store—and here they are, so you guys can make use of them too!

 1. What to post on Instagram